villares/sketch-a-day/README.md

 [sketch_2020_07_10a](https://github.com/villares/sketch-a-day/tree/master/2020/sketch_2020_07_10a) [[Py.Processing](https://villares.github.io/como-instalar-o-processing-modo-python/index-EN)]

 Based on work by André Burnier, ported from Processing Java to Python by Thiago Bellotti and Alexandre Villares.
 Playing with the Tomorrow font by Tony de Marco e Monica Rizzolli.
-Using geomerative, a library by Ricard Marxer.
+Using *geomerative*, a library by Ricard Marxer.

 ---